A new report from University of California experts says bluntly that cities would have to become totally car-free in the near future to be livable.

 Cities that have already run for cover to survive

 Some cities have implemented some of the aforementioned interventions to survive the future.
 London, while being an example of a city where public transport is heavily used, it has implemented the "congestion charge" and low emission zones.

 Mexico CityInstead, it banned some vehicles based on license plates, but it was a flop.
 To get around the restrictions, many families have bought old (even more polluting) cars with license plates that allow them to always walk around the restrictions.

 The mathematical model can be applied to any city.
 It is particularly useful when applied to cities where over 90% of travel is by car (several American cities correspond to this identikit).

 Experts conclude from the model that encouraging people to use alternative modes of transport is key to making cars less attractive.
 Making public transport faster, more reliable, safer and more comfortable is also essential.

-The author of the report, Dr. Humberto González Ramírez (Université Gustave Eiffel), said: “a large part of the areas in the cities are dedicated to cars.
-If our goal is to make cities survive and make them sustainable, we must take part in these areas and assign them to alternative means of transport: on foot, by bicycle and by public transport ”.
+The author of the report, Dr. Humberto González Ramírez (Université Gustave Eiffel), said: "A large part of the areas in cities are dedicated to cars.
+If our goal is to make cities survive and make them sustainable, we need to take part in these areas and assign them to alternative means of transport: on foot. , by bicycle and by public transport ".

 Promoting sustainable transport is the goal of many cities, one of the United Nations Sustainable Development Goals.